-Advisory fees relate to fees paid in return for the Company's provision of services and investment advisory.
+Services and investment advisory fees relate to fees paid in return for the Company's provision of services and investment advisory.
 No adjustment is made to transaction prices for time value of money as the contracts do not include significant financing consideration.

-The company recognises fee revenue over time as such services are rendered.
+The Company recognises fee revenue over time as such services are rendered.
 The invoices raised for the services are rendered on a quarterly basis and the customers are required to pay for the services within 30 days of receipt of invoice.

-3.9 Investor introduction expenses
+3.8 Investor introduction expenses